jligeral/jligeral.github.io/essays/simple-and-clean.md

 ## Are there any drawbacks to frameworks?

 The last assignment I finished involved recreating the homepage of a website of my choice.
-For that assignment I chose to try and recreate the Hawaiian Humane Society home webpage.
+For that assignment I chose to try and recreate the Hawaiian Humane Society home webpage which I've shared a screenshot of below:

 <img class="image-fluid" src="../img/humane-society-screenshot.png">

-I didn't immediately encounter any issues.
+I didn't immediately encounter any issues attempting to recreate it.
 A previous assignment served as a tutorial on how to create a navigation bar, complete with a logo, search icon, buttons, and dropdown menus.
 In fact, even if I had forgotten how to create a navigation bar, Bootstrap's official documentation page serves as an important resource to implmenting different types of elements in a webpage.
+What I did struggle with eventually was with styling techniques I had not used in previous assignments.
+For my website choice, specifically, I didn't know how to style buttons to overlay images onto them nor did I know how to add floating elements on top of backgrounds.

 <img class="image-fluid" src="../img/humane-society-bootstrap.png">

+The above is my attempted recreation that I submitted.